jmullz-z/Employee-Head-Count/README.md

 WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated

+Description

+A simple employee tracking CLI application for interacting with a MYSQL database containing department, role, and employee data.

+Installation

+use package.json, npm i in command line.
+Have Node installed.
+Needs inquirer.

+Usage

+use it to track employees and enter information into a mysql database

+License

+License: CC BY 4.0

+Contributions

+Jessica Mulliken/ jmullz-z

+Contact

+jess.t.mulliken@gmail.com

 GITHUB: git@github.com:jmullz-z/Employee-Head-Count.git